gettyteam/doc/docs/en/notes/theme/guide/quick-start/privacypolicy.md

 - **Gateways/blockchain:** read‑only queries to public APIs to obtain transactions.
 - **User‑configured webhook services (Discord, Telegram, etc.):** only the fields the user chooses to send (message, amount, etc.).
+- **Legal requirements:** if requested by a competent authority under a valid court order, we may be obligated to disclose available technical records (logs).

 9. ### User rights (where applicable)